 About human exploration

-, a number of new technologies need to be developed from communications to data processing, radiation protection to human health, and life support to autonomous systems.
+[image-62]For humans to explore beyond earth, a number of new technologies need to be developed from communications to data processing, radiation protection to human health, and life support to autonomous systems.
 Advances in these key areas will enable human exploration beyond low earth orbit to the moon, Mars, or any other destination in the solar system.

 Due to larger payloads needed for human exploration and higher entry speeds particularly for Earth return from beyond the Moon, technological advancements are needed in thermal protection system materials as well as entry, descent, and landing systems.